 He was one of 17 volunteers nationwide who, starting in 2015, reviewed 245 anesthesia-related insurance cases that served as the foundation for the team’s most recent project, “The AANA Foundation Malpractice Closed Claims Study: A Descriptive Analysis.”
 He traveled to Chicago one weekend a month over 18 months to participate with the team’s research.

 The team built a database of information from the 245 reviewed cases that was then used to complete other aspects of the project.

-Wilbanks contributed to four abstracts that resulted from his work on the project.
+Wilbanks contributed to four abstracts which resulted from his work on the project.

 He is the principal investigator on “The Role of Transfer of Care in Anesthesia-Related Closed Claims,” which has been submitted to the AANA Journal, and “The Role of Documentation Quality in Anesthesia-Related Closed Claims: A Descriptive Qualitative Study.”
 He was co-investigator on “The AANA Foundation Malpractice Closed Claims Study: A Descriptive Analysis,” which has been published in the AANA Journal, and “Obstetric Anesthesia Complications.”

 The team will renew its efforts in 2018 and will review data from 2013 to present when it resumes its work next year.

 Wilbanks is a two-time graduate of the School, earning his Doctor of Nursing Practice (DNP) degree in 2012 and his Doctor of Philosophy in Nursing (PhD) degree in 2016.